FMMT666/launchpad.py/README.md

     Debug function.
     Can be called any time and does not even require Open().
-    Prints a list of all detected MIDI equipment and addresses.
+    Prints a list of all detected MIDI devices and addresses.

       PARAMS:
       RETURN:

 ### Reset()

-    Resets the Launchpad and (quickly) turns off al LEDs.
+    Resets the Launchpad and (quickly) turns off all LEDs.

       PARAMS:
       RETURN: